 - Bring extra water, especially in the hotter summer months.
 I carry a couple of reusable REI Co-op Nalgene bottles which are leakproof and so easy to clean.
 There are water stations by the Curry Village grocery store where you can fill up on water before and after the hike.

-- Insect repellant – one of the most challenging parts of this hike were the relentless bugs that kept following us.
+- Insect repellant – one of the most challenging parts of this hike was the relentless bugs that kept following us.
 Bring bug spray for a more enjoyable time outdoors!

 - Danner Trail 2650 Hiking Shoes.
 A good pair of hiking shoes can make all the difference in outdoor adventures!
-I recommend getting a pair that are tough and have lots of traction so you don’t slip and fall, especially when your feet start getting tired.
+I recommend getting a pair that is tough and has lots of traction so you don’t slip and fall, especially when your feet start getting tired.
 The Danner 2650 shoes are lightweight, durable, and made with Vibram 460 outsoles for an extra strong grip.

 - Black Diamond Alpine Carbon Cork Trekking Poles.
 Trekking poles can assist with tackling steep trails, finding balance, and hiking across difficult surfaces.
 The Black Diamond Alpine Carbon Cork Trekking Poles are light, easy to use, and are made with an ergonomic design that offers stability and comfort on longer day hikes.